TheDarthDader/Toontown-World-Online/README.md

 Changes will be bulked together in a release.
 If there is an **EMERGENCY bug fix** that is breaking or **hindering performance** of the game it may be necessary to speed up the developing and testing process - if that cannot happen (not enough time - issue** too severe**) it will be quickly **released** to **release/patch branch**

+* REESE AND DAVID TRY TO MANIPULATE YOU INTO GIVING YOUR PERSONAL STUFF SUCH AS PHONE NUMBER AND EMAILS AND EVERYTHING THEY WILL EVEN TRY TO TAKE YOUR PASSWORDS BY OPENING TEAM VIEWER AND TRYING TO CLICK OFF YOUR PASSWORD BOX SO THEY CAN SEE THE PASSWORD YOU TYPE *